-Hemodialysis Patient Care Technician
+Clinical Hemodialysis Technician

 Choose a program

-Many dialysis facilities across the United States employ dialysis technicians or patient care technicians, to provide the majority of direct patient care.
+Many dialysis facilities across the United States employ dialysis technicians or patient care technicians to provide the majority of direct patient care.
 This, combined with the increasing number of people with chronic kidney disease and renal failure, results in an ever-increasing need for hemodialysis technicians.

-Annual salaries for hemodialysis technicians range from $29,800.00 to $40,800.00.
+Annual salaries for hemodialysis technicians range from $29,800 to $46,300.